tigershan1130/RLSimUE/README.md

 * Depth map feature extractor module(Down dimension), based on paper[2], they use VAE for this then pass into RL policy module
 * Other vector states(excluding depth map information), normalization process to prevent exploding gradient.

-## Why TD3 Algorithm?
+## Why SAC Algorithm?

 ### Advantages for Drone Navigation
 * PPO (Proximal Policy Optimization):
 PPO is an on-policy algorithm, meaning it discards data after each update.
-This leads to lower sample efficiency compared to off-policy methods like TD3.
+This leads to lower sample efficiency compared to off-policy methods like SAC.
 In robotics tasks, where data collection can be time-consuming and expensive, sample efficiency is crucial.
 PPO typically requires more interactions with the environment to converge, which can be slow in a high-fidelity simulation like AirSim.